peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

 -  Arc, character, location, and item relationships are updated, if the entity names match.
--  When processing unspecific “day/hour/minute” information, the default date from the noveltree project is used. f there is no default date set, “today” is used.
+-  When processing unspecific “day/hour/minute” information, the default date from the novelibre project is used. f there is no default date set, “today” is used.

 Update rules for Aeon Timeline 2 projects